Edward Alexander Irving: Biography

 Irving was born in Bukit Tunggal, Singapore on 24 July 1870.
 At the age of 21, he joined the Perak Civil Service as a junior officer.
 He was qualified in law during his service in the Malay States and acquired a knowledge of Malay, Hakka, and Cantonese.
 He filled various appointments in Perak and Selangor in the Mines Departments and Chinese Protectorate.

 Irving was assigned to Hong Kong in April 1901 as Inspector of Schools.
 He also acted as Registrar-General and member of the Legislative Council of Hong Kong on several occasions.
 He wrote a report titled The System of Education in Hong Kong in 1902.
 On the matter of mixed race schools, Irving thought that the school should be reserved for "scholars of European British Parentage exclusively."
 He went on to become Hong Kong's first Director of Education in 1909, in which he held the position until 1924.

 During his stay in Hong Kong, Irving resided at "Kinta," the Peak.
 He died on 24 January 1958 in Richmond Road Kingston, Surrey, England.
-Irving Street on Hong Kong Island is named after him.
 He married Dorothy Mabel Bray and had children named Archibald Denys and Rachel Mary.
 Archibald was the Second Lieutenant of the 82nd Brigade of the Royal Field Artillery.
 He died of wounds on 16 September 1918 in Somme, France.
 Rachel was one of the first three women admitted to the University of Hong Kong in 1920 with Irene Cheng and Lai Po-chen.